 6. Let sit on the counter for 12-18 hours.

 7. After the dough has sat for 12-18 hours, oil your hands and counter.
 Scrape dough from the bowl onto the counter and form it into a round loaf.
 It will still be sticky.
 Place the loaf in a 2.5 quart pyrex glass bowl lined with parchment paper.
 This helps the dough keep it's shape like a proofing basket.
 Trim the parchment paper a bit around the bowl, so there is not a lot of excess paper hanging over the sides.

 8. Cover with oiled plastic wrap, or a very large inverted bowl.

 9. Let rise about 1 hour.

 10. After an hour, place a dutch oven in the oven and heat it to 475 degrees for 30 minutes while the bread continues to rise.
 I like to place a baking sheet on the rack under my dutch oven, as the bottom of my bread tends to get too done and this protects it a bit.
-You can also improvise with several layers of aluminum foil.

 11. Optional: Right before baking, beat an egg and lightly brush dough with some of the egg.

 12. With a very sharp knife, or the edge of a razor blade, make a slice about 1/4 inch deep across the dough.
 This is called scoring and it gives the dough room to expand in a more "aesthetic" way, otherwise it expands in a random way.